ubco-W2022T1-cosc301/project-group37/notebooks/README.md

 # Notebooks Folder

+- We will be storing our Jupyter Notebook code in this file.
+It will be representatitive of the progress we have made towards our research questions.

 - `analysis1.ipynb` : Teammate 1 should have Jupyter Notebook work stored here.
 Remember to change the header in this file to your names or an alias.
 Don't change the name of this file.
 - `analysis2.ipynb` : Teammate 2 should have Jupyter Notebook work stored here.
 Remember to change the header in this file to your names or an alias.
 Don't change the name of this file.
 - `analysis3.ipynb` : Teammate 3 should have Jupyter Notebook work stored here.
 Remember to change the header in this file to your names or an alias.
 Don't change the name of this file.